Radon10043/Empirical-Study-LLM-MR/system-under-test/Klp/chats/prompt.md

 # Chat 3

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of this system: There is a function that implements the KLP algorithm.
 Given a matrix `M`, `M[i][j]=1` indicates that the ith key can open the jth lock, and 0 otherwise.
 Its input is a matrix, which stores the relation between keys and locks.
 Its output is an array representing the smallest set of keys that can open all locks.
 Please identify the metamorphic relation of this function as much as possible and use Google's C++ testing and mocking framework `googletest` to codify them as C++ code.

-Here is some examples:
+Here are some examples:

 ```C++
 /**